MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 - **MaxVPNConnectionsPerVMNetwork**= 10
 - **MaxVMSubnetsSupported**= 550
 - **MaxVPNConnectionsSupported**= 250

+>[!NOTE]
+> For an SDNv2 virtualized network, an internal routing subnet is created for every VM network.
+The **MaxVMSubnetsSupported** limit includes the internal subnets created for VM networks.
+>
+>You can [override the default limits](#Override-the-gateway-limits) set for the network controller managed gateway.
+However, overriding the limit to a higher number could impact the performance of the network controller.

 ### Override the gateway limits
 To override the default limits, append the override string to the network controller service connection string and update in VMM.